-Patients should be counseled that antibacterial drugs including MINOCIN® (minocycline) Pellet- Filled Capsules should only be used to treat bacterial infections.
+Patients should be counseled that antibacterial drugs including MINOCIN® (minocycline hydrochloride) Pellet-Filled Capsules should only be used to treat bacterial infections.
 They do not treat viral infections (eg, the common cold).
-When MINOCIN® (minocycline) Pellet-Filled Capsules are prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
-Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by MINOCIN® (minocycline) Pellet-Filled Capsules or other antibacterial drugs in the future.
+When MINOCIN® (minocycline hydrochloride) Pellet- Filled Capsules are prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
+Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by MINOCIN® (minocycline hydrochloride) Pellet-Filled Capsules or other antibacterial drugs in the future.

 Unused supplies of tetracycline antibiotics should be discarded by the expiration date.

 Periodic laboratory evaluations of organ systems, including hematopoietic, renal, and hepatic, should be performed.